 YOU’RE NOT CONFUSED.
 YOU’RE JUST NEVER TOLD.

 Someone designed every system you depend on.
+Someone who never explained it to you.

 That changes here.